Last Iterate Convergence of Incremental Methods and Applications in Continual Learning: Introduction

-On a technical level, our results are most closely related to the literature on last iterate convergence guarantees for subgradient-based methods and stochastic gradient descent (SGD) and the literature on incremental gradient methods and shuffled SGD.
-For the former, we draw inspiration from the recent results \citep{zamani2023exact,liu2023revisiting}, which rely on a clever construction of reference points $\vz_k$ with respect to which a gap quantity {$f(\vx_k) - f(\vz_{k - 1})$} gets bounded to deduce a bound for the optimality gap $f(\vx_k) - f(\vx_*)$ of the last iterate $\vx_*$.
-For the latter line of work, we generalize the analysis used exclusively for the optimality gap of the (uniformly) average iterate \citep{mishchenko2020random,nguyen2021unified,cha2023tighter,cai2023empirical} to control the gap-like quantities {$f(\vx_k) - f(\vz_{k - 1})$}, which require a more careful argument for controlling all error terms introduced by replacing $\vx_*$ by $\vz_{k-1}$ without introducing spurious unrealistic assumptions about the magnitudes of the component functions' gradients.
+On a technical level, our results are most closely related to 1) the literature on last iterate convergence guarantees for subgradient-based methods and stochastic gradient descent (SGD) and 2) the literature on incremental gradient methods and shuffled SGD.
+For 1), we draw inspiration from the recent results~\citep{zamani2023exact,liu2023revisiting}, which rely on a clever construction of reference points $\vz_k$ with respect to which a gap quantity {$f(\vx_k) - f(\vz_{k - 1})$} gets bounded to deduce a bound for the optimality gap $f(\vx_k) - f(\vx_*)$ of the last iterate $\vx_*$.
+For the latter line of work 2), we generalize the analysis used exclusively for the optimality gap of the (uniformly) average iterate~\citep{mishchenko2020random,nguyen2021unified,cha2023tighter,cai2023empirical} to control the gap-like quantities {$f(\vx_k) - f(\vz_{k - 1})$}, which require a more careful argument for controlling all error terms introduced by replacing $\vx_*$ by $\vz_{k-1}$ without introducing spurious unrealistic assumptions about the magnitudes of the component functions' gradients.
 We finally note that both these related lines of work concern problems on which progress was made only in the very recent literature.
-In particular, while the oracle complexity upper bound for the average iterate of SGD in convex Lipschitz-continuous settings has been known for decades and its analysis is routinely taught in optimization and machine learning classes, there were no such results for the last iterate of SGD until 2013 \citep{shamir2013stochastic} with improvements and generalizations to these results obtained as recently as in the past few months \citep{liu2023revisiting}.
-On the other hand, obtaining any nonasymptotic convergence guarantees for incremental gradient methods/shuffled SGD had remained open for decades \citep{bottou2009curiously} until a recent line of work \citep{gurbuzbalaban2021random,shamir2016without,haochen2019random,nagaraj2019sgd,ahn2020sgd,rajput2020closing, yun2022minibatch, safran2020good}.
-For smooth convex problems we consider, the convergence results were obtained only in the past few years \citep{mishchenko2020random,nguyen2021unified,cha2023tighter} and improved in \citet{cai2023empirical} using a fine-grained analysis inspired by the recent advances in cyclic methods \citep{song2021coder,cai2022cyclic,lin2023accelerated}.
-However, all those results are for the (uniformly) average iterate, while obtaining convergence results for the last iterate had remained open until this work.
+In particular, while the oracle complexity upper bound for the average iterate of SGD in convex Lipschitz-continuous settings has been known for decades and its analysis is routinely taught in optimization and machine learning classes, there were no such results for the last iterate of SGD until 2013~\citep{shamir2013stochastic} with improvements and generalizations to these results obtained as recently as in the past year~\citep{liu2023revisiting}.
+Regarding 2), obtaining any nonasymptotic convergence guarantees for incremental gradient methods/shuffled SGD had remained open for decades~\citep{bottou2009curiously} until a recent line of work~\citep{gurbuzbalaban2021random,shamir2016without,haochen2019random,nagaraj2019sgd,ahn2020sgd,rajput2020closing, yun2022minibatch, safran2020good}. {For nonconvex problems,~\citet{yu2023high} proved the high-probability last iterate guarantee for shuffled SGD with stopping criteria, which is technically disjoint from our work.} For smooth convex problems we consider, the convergence results were obtained only in the past few years~\citep{mishchenko2020random,nguyen2021unified,cha2023tighter} and improved in \citet{cai2023empirical} using a fine-grained analysis inspired by the recent advances in cyclic methods~\citep{song2021coder,cai2022cyclic,lin2023accelerated}.
+However, all those results are for the (uniformly) average iterate, while obtaining convergence results for the last iterate had remained open.